 Sitting or staring at a screen may well be part of your job.
 But remember to take a break around each hour or so.
 Ideally, it would be good to do a few exercises.
 (Even subtle ones at your desk will help.)
 If possible, stand and stretch your arms, hands, and neck.
 Squeeze your shoulder blades together, roll your shoulders back, and shrug with one shoulder at a time.

 Working from home can be a great option for many people.
 But, it’s important to take care of yourself to make sure you stay healthy and productive.
-If you think you may have posture problems, or maybe you are suffering from pain when working, contact us to find out how osteopathy treatment could help you.
+If you think you may have posture problems, or maybe you are suffering from pain when working, contact us to find out how treatment from our osteopaths in Sutton Coldfield and Birmingham could help you.